taneba/fullstack-graphql-app/README.md

 Once you have set up API and Application, collect credentials below which will be used in your application:

-* Client Id: Your Auth0 application's Client ID. can be found on the Application setting page.
+- Client Id: Your Auth0 application's Client ID. can be found on the Application setting page.
-* Domain: Your Auth0 application's Domain. can be found on the Application setting page.
+- Domain: Your Auth0 application's Domain. can be found on the Application setting page.
-* Audience: API Identifier for an access token. can be found on the API setting page.
+- Audience: API Identifier for an access token. can be found on the API setting page.

 ### Configure environment variables

-In the backend root directory, Specify .env and .env.localhost file with the following environment variables:
+In the root directory, Specify .env and .env.localhost file with the following environment variables:

 .env